60 Magical and Unique Names for Cats

-Grimoire: Pronounced “grim-war” is a book of magic spells.
-These spell books typically teach the magician how to create magical objects, summon spiritual beings of both positive and negative forces and how to place charms and curses on individuals.
+Grimoire: Pronounced “grim-war,” a book of magic spells.
+These spell books typically teach the magician how to create magical objects, summon spiritual beings of both positive and negative forces, and how to place charms and curses on individuals.
 A famous Grimoire is the Book of Shadows.

-Heka: The Egyptian Magical system and the phonetic spelling of the German word for witch.
+Heka: The Egyptian magical system (the deification of magic and medicine) in ancient Egypt, and the phonetic spelling of the German word for witch (hexe).

-Imp: From German Folklore.
-Imps are small goblins with a mischievous nature that like to play pranks and practical jokes on their human friends.
-Typically they are perceived as lonely creatures in search of a friend.
+Imp: From German folklore, imps are small goblins with mischievous natures that like to play pranks and practical jokes on their human friends.
+Typically, they are perceived as lonely creatures in search of a friend.
 In order to get the attention they crave, they pester the human who either takes them in or drives them away in annoyance.

-Jade: Jade is a stone used in Magick as a healing and protecting stone.
-Green jade is used for calming and soothing while red jade promotes friendships and prosperity.
+Jade: Jade is a stone used in Magick for healing and protection.
+Green jade is used for calming and soothing, while red jade promotes friendships and prosperity.
 Name your kitty Jade if you want a lucky talisman to aid you in gaining friendships and amassing great wealth.

-Jinx: A Magick spell or enchantment often bringing about calamity.
+Jinx: A Magick spell or enchantment that brings calamity.
 Name your kitty Jinx if you have a vermin population that needs to be eradicated.